markwolfeman/ist653/assignments/homework2.markdown

 - **Using Renamer:**

-	- look up OCLC code for your assigned college or university, and append to file name: http://www.oclc.org/contacts/libraries.en.html
+	- look up OCLC code for your assigned college or university, and append to file name: [OCLC Codes for libraries](http://www.oclc.org/contacts/libraries.en.html)
 	- change case of file extension from upper to lowercase
 	- serialize your file names, add leading zeros for 6 charcter serial
 	- make lowercase and remove unconvetional characters or spacings